leonardo-blas/japanese-dictionary/README.md

 ## What's next (potentially)
 ### Styling
-Change （ characters for ( .
+Change （ characters for ( in the radical meaning column.
 Styling the tables.

 ### Features